 With this new basis of support, the VAX task force was now more inclined to endorse the proposal to design a new RISC chip that would port VMS.
 This new RISC architecture could then be used to extend the life of VAX technology; hence, the original code name for the Alpha chip was EVAX (i.e., Extended VAX).
-The Budgeting Review Committee formally approved the proposal in principal but left the objectives and specific details to the Vice Presidents and the project team.
-Furthermore, since Sites' own project on cooled chips had recently been cancelled, he and his small design group were very anxious to join Dobberpuhl and Witek's team to design a new RISC architecture that would be the foundation for some of Digital's new computer systems.
-As a result, the Alpha team was essentially formed through the merging of two small groups of extremely talented individuals whose recent projects had been suddenly cancelled and who were determined not to get cancelled again!
+The Budgeting Review Committee formally approved a proposal to 'flush out' an overall technical and business program but left the objectives and specific details to the Vice Presidents and the program's leadership.
+In addition, since Sites' own project on cooled chips had recently been cancelled, he and his small design group were very anxious to join Dobberpuhl and Witek's team to design a new RISC architecture that would be the foundation for some of Digital's new computer systems.
+As a result, the Alpha chip design team was essentially formed through the merging of two small groups of extremely talented individuals whose recent projects had been suddenly cancelled and who were determined not to get cancelled again!